 Percent LEL vs. Percent Volume: The Scale That Saves Lives

-Gas detectors designed for combustible gas monitoring do not display concentration in percent volume.
-They display concentration as a percentage of the LEL.
+Many combustible-gas detectors display concentration as a percentage of LEL instead of percent volume.
 This is a critical distinction that is widely misunderstood.

 When a detector reads "10% LEL" for methane, it means the methane concentration is at 10% of its Lower Explosive Limit.
 Since methane's LEL is 5.0% volume, a 10% LEL reading equals 0.5% volume (5.0% x 0.10 = 0.5%).
-The atmosphere is nowhere near explosive.
-If the detector read 100% LEL, the methane concentration would be 5.0% volume, and the atmosphere would be at the lower edge of the explosive range.
+That simplified row is below the methane LEL, but it is still not an entry, hot-work, ventilation, or safe-atmosphere approval.
+If the detector read 100% LEL, the methane concentration would screen as 5.0% volume, at the lower edge of the flammable range for that local row.

 Le Chatelier's Rule for Gas Mixtures

-Real-world atmospheres often contain multiple combustible gases.
+Real-world atmospheres can contain multiple combustible gases.
 A refinery confined space might have methane, ethane, propane, and heavier hydrocarbons simultaneously.
 A paint booth might have a mix of solvent vapors.
-Le Chatelier's rule provides a method to estimate the composite LEL of a mixture when you know the individual gas concentrations and their LEL values.
+Le Chatelier math provides a planning method to estimate the composite LEL of some mixtures when the individual combustible fractions and LEL values are known.

 The formula is: LEL_mix = 1 / (y1/LEL1 + y2/LEL2 + y3/LEL3 + ...), where y1, y2, y3 are the volume fractions of each combustible component (normalized so they sum to 1), and LEL1, LEL2, LEL3 are the individual LEL values.